rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Analytics/Analytics.md

 To add another analytics provider, you need to implement two interfaces, `TrackingSpi` and `TrackingApi`.
 Most easy is probably to copy the `ConsoleTrackingProvider`.
 The first thing you should do is to provide a correct value in `getKey()`.
-Once you are happy enough with the implementation, you should add it in `getTrackingProviders()` to the array of providers
+Once you are happy enough with the implementation, you should add it in `getTrackingProviders()` to the array of providers.